-In December 2017, The Board decided to continue the long-term share-based incentive plan for the Group's senior management, with a Performance Share Plan (PSP) as the main structure and the Restricted Share Plan (RSP) as a complementary share-based incentive structure for specific situations.
+In December 2017, The Board decided to continue the long-term share-based incentive plan for the Group's senior management, with a Performance Share Plan (PSP) as the main structure and the Restricted Share Plan (RSP) as complementary share-based incentives for specific situations.

 More information about the plans can be read from our Corporate Governance Statement 2016.